tobyweston/java8_course_companion/manuscript/part1/02_lambdas_in_depth/04_scope_and_effectively_final.md

 In Java 7, any variable passed into an anonymous class instance would need to be made final.

 This is because the compiler actually copies all the context or _environment_ it needs into the instance of the anonymous class.
-If those values were to change under it, unexpected side affects could happen.
+If those values were to change under it, unexpected side effects could happen.
 So Java insists that the variable be final to ensure it doesn't change and the inner class can operate on them safely.
 By safely, I mean without race conditions or visibility problems between threads.

 Let's have a look at an example.
-To start with we'll use Java 7 and create a method called `filter` that takes a list of people and a predicate.
+To start with, we'll use Java 7 and create a method called `filter` that takes a list of people and a predicate.
 We'll create a temporary list to contain any matches we find then enumerate each element testing to see if the predicate holds true for each person.
 If the test is positive, we'll add them to the temporary list before returning all matches.

     // java 7
     private List<Person> filter(List<Person> people, Predicate<Person> predicate) {